 Additional Window Replacement Grants for Low Incomes

 Households with low income can apply for free window replacement as conservation measures through other programs initiated by the government.
 These programs assist homeowners like older adults and promote energy efficiency.

 The federal department screens applicants and provides funds.
 Therefore, you must apply for the grants through a county or state-level agency.

-The LIHEAP, or Low-Income Home Energy Assistance Program, provides grants for replacing windows because its primary purpose is to help lower home utility bills, and weatherization is the secondary objective.
+The LIHEAP, or Low-Income Home Energy Assistance Program, provides grants for replacing windows.
+Its primary purpose is to lower home utility bills, and weatherization is the secondary objective.

 The LIHEAP, run at the federal level by the Department of Health and Human Services, distributes grants to each state.
 The state agencies allocate the money to several local providers so they can administer the program quickly.